 - Cute little paw charm next to bell

 11. CollarDirect Leather Cat Collar with Elastic Strap with Bell

 The CollarDirect Leather is attractive and durable.
 After that, the well of positives runs a little dry.

 While the leather is durable, it’s extremely thin.
 It tends to disappear into your cat’s fur, so the attractiveness will be lost as well.

 The buckle isn’t as durable as the leather, and if it breaks, the collar is basically worthless.
 Each collar has quite a bit of excess material as well, so you’ll probably have to do a bit of trimming once you put it on.

 There are two collars in each order, but they’re not both useful.
 One is large and the other is small, so unless you have two different-sized cats, you’ll have one useless collar on your hands.

 The CollarDirect Leather is a nice change of pace from many other options, but that’s not always a good thing.

-You might also be interested in: 9 Best Calming Collars For Cats in 2021 – Reviews & Top Picks
+You might also be interested in: 9 Best Calming Collars For Cats – Reviews & Top Picks

 Buyer’s Guide: Choosing the Best Cat Collars with Bells